elasticdog/spellabc/README.md

-Assuming that you already have Go installed, have set a proper `$GOROOT` environment variable, and are inside of a workspace defined in your `$GOPATH`, you can just use Go itself to download and build the `spellout`
+Assuming that you already have Go installed, have set a proper `$GOROOT` environment variable, and are inside of a workspace defined in your `$GOPATH`, you can just use Go itself to download and build the spellabc
-binary:
+package:

+    $ go get github.com/elasticdog/spellabc

+Then import the package in your source file as usual:

+    import "github.com/elasticdog/spellabc"

+Likewise, to build the `spellout` binary:

     $ go get github.com/elasticdog/spellabc/spellout

-Then you can move/copy the `spellout` binary file to wherever you like:
+Then feel free to move/copy the `spellout` binary file to wherever you like:

-    $ cp ./bin/spellout /usr/local/bin/spellout
+    $ cp $GOPATH/bin/spellout /usr/local/bin/spellout

 Credits
 =======